winterbe/github-matrix/README.md

 ### Be your own operator

-The tool is a [Spring Boot](http://projects.spring.io/spring-boot/) webapp written in Java 8.
+The GitHub Matrix is a [Spring Boot](http://projects.spring.io/spring-boot/) webapp written in Java 8.
 You need JDK 8 + Maven 3 preinstalled in order to run the app by yourself.
 [Fork](https://github.com/winterbe/github-matrix/fork) and clone the repository to your local machine, then `cd` into the project directory and run the following command:

 ```bash
 mvn package